mmtk/mmtk-core/docs/tutorial/src/mygc/gencopy.md

      ```

 In `gc_work.rs`:
-1. Add the youngspace to trace_object, following the same fomat as
+1. Add the youngspace to trace_object, following the same format as
  the tospace and fromspace:
     ```rust
         fn trace_object(&mut self, object: ObjectReference) -> ObjectReference {